 Usually, tooth filling takes place under local anaesthesia.
 Therefore, you have to make some preparations because of that.

 First of all, you need to inform the dentist about any medications that you’re taking.
-You’ll be advised against blood-thinning medicines and supplements.
+You may be advised against blood-thinning medicines and supplements.

 In addition, you’d have to refrain from smoking and drinking alcohol as they can interfere with the procedure and its recovery.